 NCCER must be notified of all remote testing sessions using the web request form which will be sent to you upon approval of your eligibility.
 NOTE: If any remote testing session takes place without NCCER being notified, module testing records for that session will be removed from the NCCER Registry.

 All testing sessions MUST be recorded.

 We have compiled a list of FAQs to further assist you.

-NCCER has recently released the Testing System Training Series — a series of short, task-based videos to guide you through the basics of using our online testing system.
+This Testing System Training Series is a series of short, task-based videos to guide you through the basics of using our online Testing System.
 See how to easily get started, assign tests, pull reports and more.

 Did you know that instructor-led training may be conducted online through various platforms of your choice, such as Skype, Zoom and more?
 Learn more about NCCER's virtual training options available via NCCERconnect and eTexts.